 Adjust the image size using height and width arguments.

-[height]: (Optional) Set height of the image in pixels.
+[height]: (Optional) Set image height in pixels.

-[width]: (Optional) Set width of the image in pixels.
+[width]: (Optional) Set image width in pixels.

 [lock]: (Optional) Whether to lock the position and size of the image: 0-No, 1-Yes.